Zaberahmed/mono-deno/README.md

 2. Add your procedures to the router
 3. Add your router to `apps/api/trpc/routers/index.ts`
 4. Your new endpoints will be automatically available to the frontend through tRPC

+### Adding a new UI component

+This template uses Shadcn UI for components:

+1. Create a new component file in `packages/shadcn/src/components/ui/`
+2. Export the component in the package's `deno.json` exports
+3. Import and use the component in your web application

 ### Environment Variables